Work With Me

 How much does coaching cost?

-Booking an intro call is always free!
-It's a real conversation, not a pitch.
+Booking an intro call is always free.
 We'll talk about where you are, what's in the way, and whether working together actually makes sense.
 If it does, we'll figure out the structure and investment together at the end of that call.

 If you're not ready to commit to a full engagement, or you just want to understand yourself better before deciding, the ELI Assessment + Debrief is a great place to start.
 It's a one-time, 90-minute session that surfaces the blind spots, energy patterns, and mindset habits that are shaping your decisions right now, often without you even realizing it.
 Investment: $397.